ffcccc/exome-pipeline/README.md

-# README #
+# Bash Exome Pipeline #

-This README would normally document whatever steps are necessary to get your application up and running.
+This repository collects scripts and documents useful to get up and running with NGS Target Region Sequencing.

 ### What is this repository for? ###

-Steps:
+The main script implements the following steps:

 *Verification of input integrity, quality checks, read trimming and primer contamination removal;
 *BWA alignment;